They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Due to their muscle relaxant action, benzodiazepines can cause respiratory depression in susceptible individuals.
 For that reason, they are contraindicated in people with myasthenia gravis, sleep apnea, bronchitis, and chronic obstructive pulmonary disease (COPD).

-Caution should be exercised when benzodiazepines are used in people with personality disorders or intellectual disability due to frequent paradoxical reactions.
+Caution should be exercised when benzodiazepines are used in people with personality disorders or intellectual disabilities due to frequent paradoxical reactions.
 In major depression, they can precipitate suicidal tendencies and are sometimes used for suicidal overdoses.

 People with a history of alcohol, opiate, and barbiturate abuse should avoid benzodiazepines, as there is a risk of life-threatening interactions with these drugs.